-How do you choose the stories to share on the Indigenous Storybooks website?
+How do you choose the resources to include on the Indigenous Storybooks site?

 We are committed to respectful sharing of stories on Indigenous Storybooks.
 The following questions are considered, based on the available information, when we review the stories and resources that appear on our website: